Geron Christian

-Geron Christian Sr. (born September 10, 1996) is an American football offensive tackle for the Miami Dolphins of the National Football League (NFL).
-He played college football at Louisville and was drafted by the Washington Redskins in the third round of the 2018 NFL Draft.
-He has also played for the Houston Texans and Kansas City Chiefs.
+Geron Christian Sr. (born September 10, 1996) is an American professional football offensive tackle for the Denver Broncos of the National Football League (NFL).
+He played college football for the Louisville Cardinals and was selected by the Washington Redskins in the third round of the 2018 NFL draft.
+Christian has also played for the Houston Texans, Kansas City Chiefs, and Cleveland Browns.

-Early years
+Early life

 Christian graduated from Trinity Catholic High School in Ocala, Florida in 2015 after transferring from West Port High School, also located in Ocala.
 Along with football, he also played basketball.
-A 3-star offensive line recruit, Christian originally committed to play football for Miami, but later flipped his commitment to Louisville over offers from Arkansas, East Carolina, Florida Atlantic, Middle Tennessee State, Mississippi State, and Texas.
+A 3-star offensive line recruit, Christian originally committed to play college football for Miami, but later flipped his commitment to Louisville over offers from Arkansas, East Carolina, Florida Atlantic, Middle Tennessee State, Mississippi State, and Texas.

 College career

-Christian played college football for Louisville from 2015 to 2017, starting all 39 games of his career since joining the team as a true freshman.
-After his junior season in 2017, he declared for the 2018 NFL Draft.
+Christian was a starting offensive tackle for Louisville from 2015 to 2017, starting all 39 games of his career since joining the team as a true freshman.
+After his junior season in 2017, he declared for the 2018 NFL draft.
+Christian was named an Honorable Mention All-ACC offensive tackle in all three of his seasons at Louisville.

 Professional career

+Pre-draft

-On January 3, 2018, Christian announced his decision to forgo his senior season and enter the 2018 NFL Draft.
-He elected to enter the draft although the NFL's underclass advisory committee told him he would probably not be selected in the first or second round.
+On January 3, 2018, Christian announced his decision to forgo his senior season and enter the 2018 NFL draft.
+Christian elected to enter the draft although the NFL's underclass advisory committee told him that he would probably not be selected in the first or second round.
 Christian attended the NFL Scouting Combine in Indianapolis and chose to only perform the 40-yard dash, 20-yard dash, 10-yard dash, bench press, and positional drills.
 On March 29, 2018, he participated at Louisville's pro day, but opted to stand on the majority of his combine numbers and only performed the bench press (22 reps).
 He also attended pre-draft visits and private workouts with the New York Giants, Detroit Lions, and Denver Broncos.
 At the conclusion of the pre-draft process, Christian was projected to be a fourth round pick by the majority of NFL draft experts and scouts.
 He was ranked the fourth best offensive tackle in the draft by Scouts Inc., was ranked the 10th best offensive tackle by Sports Illustrated, and was ranked the 11th best offensive tackle prospect in the draft by DraftScout.com.